TaylorSwiftNet: Taylor Driven Temporal Modeling for Swift Future Frame Prediction: Conclusion

 \section{Conclusion}

-In this work, we presented an approach that forecasts future frames in one pass.
-This has been achieved by modeling the dynamics in the continuous time space without requiring any discretization.
-Since the motion can be very complex in a video, we use the Taylor series as approximation and train a network to infer the higher order terms of the Taylor series from the observed frames.
-We evaluated our approach on four dataset from different domains like forecasting human motion, hourly taxi flows, or sea surface temperature.
-For all datasets, our approach outperformed the state-of-the-art.
+In this work, we presented an approach that forecasts future frames by modeling the dynamics in the continuous time space without requiring any discretization.
+Since the motion can be very complex in a video, we use the Taylor series as the approximation method and train a network to infer the higher order terms of the Taylor series from the observed frames.
+We evaluated our approach on four datasets from different domains like forecasting human motion, hourly taxi flows, or sea surface temperature.
+For all datasets, our approach achieves state-of-the-art results.
+We also demonstrated that our approach is capable of forecasting frames at a higher temporal resolution than the observations.
+The approach, however, has some limitations.
+The resolution of the images is low and the predicted images become blurry for long-term predictions.
+The latter can be alleviated by using an additional adversarial loss to ensure that the images remain sharp.

+\paragraph{Acknowledgement} The work has been supported by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - SFB 1502/1-2022 - Project 450058266 and GA 1927/4-2 (FOR 2535 Anticipating Human Behavior), and the ERC Consolidator Grant FORHUE (101044724).